MrDemeanor/NUber/README.md

 ### How to Use Extra Features

-- Groups :: riders have an attribute field named 'groupHost', by setting your 'groupHost' to another rider's 'name' you will be added to their group.
+- Groups :: Riders have an attribute field named 'groupHost', by setting your 'groupHost' to another rider's 'name' you will be added to their group.
 When in a group only the group host can select a driver.
-- RideCost :: riders have an attribute called 'outstandingBalance', this holds how much money riders owe their driver, this cost is divided by number of people in the group.
+- RideCost :: Riders have an attribute called 'outstandingBalance', this holds how much money riders owe their driver, this cost is divided by the number of people in the group.
+- Radius Search :: Drivers have attribute fields 'avaiable', 'lat', and 'long' which describe their availability and location.
+These                        fields allow for riders to search for potential drivers based on their availability and relative distance from the                      rider
+- Charge Riders :: Drivers obviously wish to be paid.
+Once a Rider has reached their destination, calculations are performed based on                      how far the rider was transported from their original location, and a cost is assigned at a fixed rate per mile.
+- Rating System :: Each Driver posseses a 'rating' attribute, which holds an aggregate average of their ratings, given to them by                          previous Riders.
+This Rating System is used to assess the overall perceived quality of the Driver.

 <hr>